 Network analysis and assumptions

-This section cover the network analysis models and the assumptions that underpin them.
+This section covers the network analysis models and the assumptions that underpin them.

 Basis of network analysis models

 We use network analysis software to undertake planning analysis.
 The software allows the user to work with a detailed mathematical model of the National Transmission System (NTS) to understand the likely flows and pressures on the system given set of supply and demand assumptions.
 The user can vary the parameters of the model, including the supply and demand data to understand the physical limitations of the network.
 New pipelines, compressors and regulators are added to existing points on the model, as required, to overcome system constraints.
 The model is then used to analyse the enhanced network.